giardo911/Car-Rental-Application/README.md

 12. As an owner of a car, I should be able to remove the car from the list so that it is removed from the list of cars in the application.
 13. As an owner of a car, I should be able to update the details of the car.
 14. As an owner of a car, I should be able to rate the customer.
 15. As an owner of a car, I should be able to approve/reject  the car booking request of my car.

+## Domain Driven Design for Project
 <img src="./Untitled Diagram (1).svg">